Wasting food is like stealing from poor, pope says

-VATICAN CITY (Reuters) - Pope Francis denounced on Wednesday what he called a “culture of waste” in an increasingly consumerist world and said throwing away good food was like stealing from poor people.
+VATICAN CITY, June 5 (Reuters) - Pope Francis denounced on Wednesday what he called a “culture of waste” in an increasingly consumerist world and said throwing away good food was like stealing from poor people.

 “Our grandparents used to make a point of not throwing away leftover food.
 Consumerism has made us accustomed to wasting food daily and we are unable to see its real value,” Francis said at his weekly audience in St. Peter’s Square.